xmos/xcommon_cmake/doc/dependency_management.rst

 element in the list is a string that specifies where to fetch the source code from and which version to fetch.
 See the :ref:`dependency-format` specification for full details of the accepted format.

-Retrieval happens by cloning from a git repo, which can be accessed via HTTPS (for public repositories) or via an SSH key if one is configured for passwordless access.
+Retrieval happens by cloning from a git repo, over SSH or HTTPS.
+How the protocol is selected is described in :ref:`fetch-protocol`.

 All the dependencies in the tree will be retrieved into the sandbox, if they are not already present.
 The location of the root of the sandbox must be specified by the application using the ``XMOS_SANDBOX_DIR`` variable.
 If an